 This week, we released a new edition of our guide for middle school families.
 You could think of the Texas OnCourse Middle School Family Guide as a way to help bridge the gap between a child’s support systems at school and at home during a pivotal time.
 Middle school success paves the way for high school success!
-Since a child’s academic development is a team effort, it’s impossible to overstate the importance of having teachers, counselors, and parents on the same page.
-We created the Family Guide so that:
+Since a child’s academic development is a team effort, it’s impossible to overstate the importance of having teachers, counselors, and parents or guardians on the same page.
+We created the family guide so that:

-- Parents and guardians understand what college and career readiness truly mean, and how endorsements and personal graduation plans fit into that process
+- Parents and guardians understand what college and career readiness truly mean and how endorsements and high school personal graduation plans fit into that process

 - Students and parents can discuss skills and passions and how they relate to career paths

 - Families are aware of timelines and best practices to ensure the success of their students

 Three of our favorite sections in the updated Family Guide are Life Skills for Your Student, Conversation Starters, and Family Action Steps.
 Here are key takeaways from each of those areas: